Gordonamaka/Interview_Scheduler_React/README.md

 # Interview Scheduler

-This is an interview scheduler project that allows you to add/remove/edit interviews within your weekly business schedule (12pm - 5pm, Monday-Friday).
+This is an interview scheduler that allows you to add/remove/edit interviews within your weekly business schedule (12pm - 5pm, Monday-Friday).
 Enjoy!

 ## Setup